stevelin001/mobile-mcp/README.md

 ## Mobile Next - MCP server for Mobile Automation

-This is a [Model Context Protocol (MCP) server](https://github.com/modelcontextprotocol) that provides mobile automation capabilities powered by [Appium](https://github.com/appium).
+This is a [Model Context Protocol (MCP) server](https://github.com/modelcontextprotocol) that enables scalable mobile automation through a platform-agnostic interface, eliminating the need for distinct iOS or Android knowledge.
 This server allows Agents and LLMs to interact with native iOS/Android applications and devices through structured accessibility snapshots or coordinate-based taps based on screenshots.

 <p align="center">
     <a href="https://github.com/mobile-next/">